hashicorp/terraform-provider-google/website/docs/r/bigtable_instance.html.markdown

 This resource provides the following [Timeouts](https://developer.hashicorp.com/terraform/plugin/sdkv2/resources/retries-and-customizable-timeouts) configuration options:

-- `create` - Default is 20 minutes.
+- `create` - Default is 60 minutes.
-- `update` - Default is 20 minutes.
+- `update` - Default is 60 minutes.

+Adding clusters to existing instances can take a long time.
+Consider setting a higher value to timeouts if you plan on doing that.

 ## Import